ThreatConnect-Inc/tcex/docs/src/app_directory_structure.rst

 log (temporary)
 ~~~~~~~~~~~~~~~

-This directory is created when running testing profile locally.
-All App output is written to this directory as well as the output of the ``tcrun`` command.
+This directory is created when running a testing profile locally.
+All App output is written to this directory, as well as the output of the ``tcrun`` command.

 log/app.log (temporary)
 ~~~~~~~~~~~~~~~~~~~~~~~